Get Help Today(877) 648-4288

 There is a risk of developing a dependency on Suboxone and suffering from withdrawal once usage stops, as the drug is similar in composition to the opioids that the patients that are taking it are addicted to.
 Some symptoms of withdrawal may include:

 Although physical dependency is possible, opiate addiction is so strong that the safest option for recovering users is to expose them to a similar substance like Suboxone because of the comparable effects.
 The drug allows for an easier process of weaning away use by diluting cravings until patients are strong enough to deal with them on their own.

 Which Addiction Treatment Medication Is Best for Me?

 There are multiple addiction treatment medications available, and deciding which one would be best is a personal choice that should be made between an individual and their supervising doctor.
 In addiction treatment, an individual undergoes an assessment upon arrival that the treatment team will then use to devise an optimal treatment plan for that individual.
-If you’re struggling with addiction and are ready to take the first step into recovery, contact a dedicated treatment specialist today.
+If you’re struggling with addiction and need rehab-related help, contact a dedicated treatment provider today.